-New statistical analysis from KSG and EIL shows that Watch The Throne 2 may be less likely than ever.
+New statistical analysis from KSG and EIL gives insight into the rumblings of a potential reunion between Jay and Ye for Watch The Throne 2.
 Numbers don’t lie: never before have Jay-Z and Kanye’s music been further apart.
 The two artists have both grown and matured since their classic collab album, but the data shows that their evolution has followed very different paths.

 Jay-Z and Kanye West: one a flawed husband, one a flawed public figure, but both represent the pinnacle of success in today’s music industry.
 In the past 12 months both rappers have undergone deep personal growth and development, and displayed vulnerability that goes further to growing and maturing hip-hop than any other artist has this millenia.